Don Imus: Early life

-In 1957, while living in Prescott, Arizona, Imus dropped out of high school and joined the United States Marine Corps at Base Camp Pendleton where he was stationed in an artillery unit before transferring to the Drum and Bugle Corps.
+In 1957, while living in Prescott, Arizona, Imus dropped out of high school and joined the United States Marine Corps.
+He was stationed at Camp Pendleton where he was in an artillery unit before transferring to the Drum and Bugle Corps.
 He left the Marines with an honorable discharge, and secured work as a window dresser in San Bernardino, before he was fired for performing strip teases on the mannequins for passersby.
 Imus then moved to Hollywood with his brother in an attempt to find success as musicians and songwriters, but they struggled to get radio DJs to play their songs on the air.
 This left Imus homeless, resorting to sleeping in a laundry and hitchhiking back to Arizona.
 After dropping out of the University of the Pacific, Imus worked as a brakeman on the Southern Pacific Railroad and in a uranium mine in Arizona.
 He suffered a mining accident that broke both of his legs.